- Click Here to renew and pay for your license online (MasterCard & VISA only)

-Licensees who expired in 2010 or previous years are no longer eligible for renewal and must reapply for a license.
-Licensees who expired in 2011 must renew through 2014 by December 31, 2014, or the license will be retired, and will require that the individual reapply and re-exam in order to reinstate the license.
+Licensees who expired in 2011 or previous years are no longer eligible for renewal and must reapply for a license.
+Licensees who expired in 2012, 2013 or 2014 must now renew through 2015 by December 31, 2015, or the license will be retired, and will require that the individual reapply and re-exam in order to reinstate the license.
 Click here to download the appropriate application.

 General Statutes 87-22 provides in part "...All licenses expire on the last day of December in each year following their issuance or renewal."
 Contrary to popular belief, there is NO GRACE PERIOD following the expiration of a license, and all activities that require a license (bidding, contracting, supervising, installing, etc.) must cease until the license is renewed.